spencerwi/PHP-LazyList/README.md

 $lazyList = \Spencerwi\Lazy_list\LazyList::fromArray([1,2,3,4,5]);
 ```

-They can also be created from "generators", which take an index and return
+They can also be created from callables that take an `int` index and return
  either some value or else `\Spencerwi\Lazy_list\LazyList::STOP_ITERATION` to
  signal the end of the list.